-As I noted in my previous post How to Build a Brand Persona, a brand has two essential elements.
-The Brand Persona and the Brand Graphic Assets.
+As I noted in my previous post, How to Build a Brand Persona, a brand has two essential elements: The brand persona and the brand graphic assets.

 After a week of reworking the material, I was finally happy with the results.
 Below, is my final brand persona work for my new business.
-Remember to check out #TheGreatBuild – How to Build a Brand Persona for a detailed description of each element.
+Remember to check out #TheGreatBuild: How to Build a Brand Persona for a detailed description of each element.

-Mission: To motivate every man to reconsider the small autonomous decisions in life.
+- Mission: To motivate every man to reconsider the small autonomous decisions in life

-Essence: Fresh Finishings.
+- Essence: Fresh Finishings

-Pillars: Bold.
+- Pillars: Bold.
 Cultured.
 Smart.
 Fresh.
 Authentic.

 Brand Graphic Assets

-Starting with the logo/wordmark, I knew I wanted it to have a bit of a vintage flavour.
+Starting with the logo/wordmark, I knew I wanted it to have a bit of a vintage flavor.
 The vintage feel to me represents a time when the plastic “throwaway culture” didn’t exist, products were built to a higher standard of quality and choices were more discerning.

 For the purpose of presenting my brand to my readers, I created a brand deck.
-A brand deck would typically be created by a branding agency for their clients to present a final brand.
+A brand deck would typically be created by a branding agency for its clients to present a final brand.

-I do consider this brand deck to be a work in progress.
+In this deck, I present my logo, wordmark, font choices, and color choices.
+I do consider my brand deck to be a work in progress.
 It’s not perfect yet, but it has definitely helped me define my direction and style.

 I’m lucky to know my way around Photoshop.
 It’s definitely one of the most valuable skills I have learned in my life.
-To develop the entire brand including brand persona, brand assets and brand deck, it cost me about a week of time and $25.
+To develop the entire brand including brand persona, brand assets, and brand deck, it cost me about a week of time and $25.

 I personally consider this money and time extremely well spent.
-In the past, I have worked with branding agencies on various projects, and what I created here in 1 week for $25 would have taken weeks to months, and thousands of dollars (on the low end) to hire branding agency.
+In the past, I have worked with branding agencies on various projects, and what I created here in 1 week for $25 would have taken weeks to months and thousands of dollars (on the low end) to hire a branding agency.